FrancescaRicter/ADL-Weather-Phenomena-Classification/README.md

 Based on these results, we can confirm that the success criteria has been met.

 ## Observations
-During test-validation split an error was performed when setting the size for split percentage to 0.15 (15%), leading to the following split for the original WEAPD dataset : 68% train, 12% validation and 20% test.
-This error should be fixed to have more equally balanced number of validation and test data samples.
+During the test-validation split, an error occurred when setting the split percentage to 15% (0.15).
+This resulted in the following distribution for the original WEAPD dataset: 68% for training, 12% for validation, and 20% for testing.
+This error caused an imbalance in the number of validation and test samples and could potentially explain the slightly lower performance on the validation data.
+In future work the split should be adjusted to ensure a more balanced distribution between validation and test data.

 ## Work Breakdown
 - **Dataset Retrieval and Scientific Paper Research:** 3 hours
 - **Data Preprocessing, Model Development, and Training:** 17.45 hours
 - **Model Improvements and Fine-Tuning:** 16.10 hours
 - **Final Evaluation:** 0.30 hours
-- **Report/READ ME and Results Presentation:** 5.30 hours
+- **Report/READ ME and Results Presentation:** 6.30 hours

+# Assignment 3 - Deliver
+For this part of the project refer to the *Assignment3_Deliver.pdf* file.